Work From Anywhere At Wefarm

 It also means that people who have families can pick up their kids and do what they need to do.
 We have team members who have disabilities, some of which are invisible, and I know that it gives them the opportunity to manage their own lives and not being in an office all day long means they don’t need to ‘perform’ or mask their symptoms.
 Even though it’s not obvious to everyone, that’s also really important to us, that we’re providing a level of flexibility that means we’re able to be more inclusive as well.

-Why does this benefit matter to your company and Wefarm employees?
+Why does Work from Anywhere matter to employees?

 Ultimately, it’s about us being inclusive and understanding.
 Work is a part of our lives but it’s not all of it.
 You don’t need to be in an office to do your software development job, I don’t even need to be in an office to do my People Ops & Legal/Finance job.